How to Make Tomato Cage Ghosts for Halloween!

 • Black construction paper

-• One claw clip for each ghost
+• One claw clip or fastener to secure the back of the sheet for each ghost

 Step by Step Instructions